smolinde/iot-dashboard/pages/gdpr-considerations.md

 ← [Homepage](../)

 ## 1 General Information
 This project does not aim to collect, process, or store personal data.
-Any personal data that might be transmitted occurs only when communicating with external API's.
+Any personal data that might be transmitted occurs only when communicating with external APIs.
 Depending on configuration, the following information will be sent:

 - Public IP address (IPv4) of the user's internet connection (WAN address)
 - User location (latitude and longitude), if configured